bryanchw/Traditional-Chinese-Stopwords-and-Punctuations-Library/README.md

 This library is created specifically for Traditional Chinese stopwords and punctuations removal.

-It also includes NLTK's English stopwords and numbers (with a total of 1000+ stopwords) if you are processing a hybrid of Chinese and English text data.
+It also includes NLTK's English stopwords and numbers if you are processing a hybrid of Chinese and English text data.

 # Get Started